kandev-canitrot/alexcalvoarts/README.md

 #### a.
 Store Booking Lambda (`store-booking-lambda`)
 - Creates a new booking record in DynamoDB
 - Validates user input and generates a unique booking ID
+- Determines product name based on class level (belly dance beginner/intermediate or theater)
 - Returns the booking ID for the next step in the process

 #### b.
 Stripe Lambda (`stripe-lambda`)
 - Creates a Stripe checkout session for payment processing
 - Retrieves booking details from DynamoDB using the booking ID
-- Sets the appropriate amount based on payment type (full payment or deposit)
+- Sets the appropriate amount based on offering type and payment type:
+  - Belly Dance: €110 for full term, €50 for deposit
+  - Spanish Theater: €120 for full term, €20 for deposit
 - Updates the booking record with the Stripe session ID
-- Returns the Stripe checkout URL for redirection
+- Returns the Stripe checkout URL for redirection with offering-specific success URLs

 #### c.
 Webhook Lambda (`webhook-lambda`)
 - Processes Stripe webhook events